A Message for Disgruntled Employees

 If my story seems one-sided, please trust that I’m just giving the short version today.
 Having met with John, I believe that in this particular case, he needs to look at himself.
 In this weekly column, my usual approach is to suggest corrective change tips for organisations to embrace.
 Today, I’m going to deviate from that and speak to the disgruntled Johns and offer three possible options.

-Option One is to do nothing.
 If you select this option, be very careful.
 I’m afraid the organisation always comes first and therefore, should not be expected to carry passengers.
 Even though John is a great salesperson, his negative impact on the business is greater than his value.
 So taking this option might well end in tears, and a possible P45.

-Option Two is to leave the company.
 If you think that you cannot adapt and accept the new reality of your situation, then perhaps it’s time to move on.
 And I do appreciate that sometimes the right answer is to leave.
 If you stay and don’t change, you run the risk of ostracising yourself, ruining your reputation and possibly your health.

 However, assuming you get a new job, won’t you have to change and adapt to a new reality there too?
 You will be on tenterhooks for your probation period until your appointment is confirmed.
 Do you think you could possibly apply that same willingness to adapt with your current employer?
 If so, then consider option three.

-Option Three is to stay and adapt.
 As blunt as this sounds, go for a long walk and come back and get over the fact that you didn’t get the job.
 Seek clarity and feedback on why you didn’t and work hard to accept it.
 People don’t deliberately go to work to do a bad job, and neither do you.
 Remember what made you a great salesperson.
 Be proud of your other talents and be the best you can be.
 And if you feel strong enough, surprise your boss and offer an olive branch.
 Choose your attitude, don’t let it choose you.

 Employers, you’re not completely off the hook this week.
 Far too often, employers get it badly wrong and handle such scenarios with bluntness and a total lack of empathy and sensitivity.